mrsmkl/old-interp-wiki/Filesystem-design.md

 Here is some pseudo-code about the filesystem.
 The input and output blocks have to be in a format that can be easily read by smart contracts.
+In the following, I assume that there are the following merkle roots:
+* `names`: file names.
+There is a fixed maximum file name length, for example 1024
+* `sizes`: sizes of the files
+* `data`: data blocks with given size

+The names and data require two level merkle proofs.
+There are three instructions for inputting data:
+* `inputName(n, i)` returns the `i`th character in the name of the `n`th file.
+* `inputSize(n)` returns the size of the `n`th file.
+* `inputData(n, i)` returns the `i`th byte of the `n`th file.

+We need the following global structure to manage the filesystem:
 ```c
 struct system {
   int next_fd;